Current Mortgage Rates

 Compare today's mortgage and refinance rates

-As of today, August 2, 2021, the average 30-year fixed mortgage rate is 2.95%, FHA 30-year fixed is 2.83%, jumbo 30-year fixed is 3.13%; 15-year fixed is 2.26%, and 5/1 ARM is 2.43%.
-Our rates may differ from what you see in online advertisements from lenders, but they should be more representative of what you could expect from a lender quote, depending on your qualifications.
+As of today, September 17, 2021, the best 30-year fixed mortgage rate is 3.06%, based on the average of the lowest rates in each of the 50 states and Washington, D.C.
+The best FHA 30-year fixed rate is 2.87%, jumbo 30-year fixed is 3.16%, 15-year fixed is 2.29%, and 5/1 ARM is 2.23%.
+Our rates may differ from what you see in online advertisements from lenders because they are based on real lender quotes for borrowers with good credit, not niche rates unavailable to most people.
 Check out the Methodology section of this page to learn more about what makes our rates different.

 Mortgage rates represent the interest charged by a lender on a mortgage loan and help homebuyers understand what it costs to borrow money to finance a home each year.
 When setting rates, lenders consider the amount of risk that’s associated with the loan.
 Typically, loans to borrowers with good credit or loans with shorter repayment terms come with a lower level of risk, and the rates are lower than those for higher-risk loans, e.g., mortgages to people with bad credit.

 There are good mortgage options available to people with a wide variety of circumstances.
 Even people with credit issues or who don’t have a lot of money for a down payment can potentially get financing via programs built specifically for them, such as FHA loans.
 If you’re looking to buy a home, make sure to do your homework so you can get the best mortgage rate that’s possible.

 |FHA 30-Year Fixed||2.87%||3.00%|

 |VA 30-Year Fixed||2.87%||3.05%|

 |Jumbo 30-Year Fixed||3.16%||3.33%|

 |Jumbo 5/6 ARM||2.44%||2.54%|